- Who can apply?

 - What if a family situation or emergency makes it necessary for me to leave before the end of my Internship?

 Depending on the type of emergency, you may request a temporary leave of absence during the program.
-All temporary leave requests must have prior approval from the Foundation and the program manager.
-Please note that any short-term leave may impact the amount of per diem an intern receives within that period.
+All temporary leave requests must have prior approval from the Udlal Foundation and the Intern's placement office.

 - Can you give me any advice on the essay?

-The best essays demonstrate a sophisticated and nuanced understanding of Morris Udall or Stewart Udall's tribal policy legacy, and clearly relate the chosen topic to your interests and career goals.
+The best essays demonstrate a sophisticated and nuanced understanding of Morris K. Udall or Stewart L. Udall's Tribal policy legacy, and clearly relate the chosen topic to your interests and career goals.

-- Research Morris Udall's or Stewart Udall's congressional and legislative record in order to select a topic that clearly relates to your field of study, interests, and career goals.
+- Research Morris K. Udall's or Stewart L. Udall's Congressional and legislative records in order to select a topic that clearly relates to your field of study, interests, and career goals.

 - Know the topic well.
 If your topic is the Indian Child Welfare Act, analyze Congressman Udall's legislation in the context of contemporary tribal impacts, and its relevance to current applications of the law.